 Well, the answer here is as simple as you can imagine: flavor.
 Coffee that has been harvested too early and is too “young”, will taste grassy, partly like vegetables.
 The body will be rather thin and watery.
 The espresso can develop a sharp acidity because the acid has not yet been nicely integrated.

 Coffee that’s too old on the other hand will taste like straw.
 Very, very old coffees turn woody and ashy.
 The sweetness almost completely disappears.
-So having basic knowledge about coffee seasonality and when to avoid what will definitely elevate your premium coffee experience.
+So having basic knowledge about coffee seasonality and when to avoid it will definitely elevate your premium coffee experience.

 Which coffee should you choose?